-Our PhD Program “Sociological and mental health approaches to resources for individuals and communities” is one of the programs (No. 4/3.) at the PhD School of Semmelweis University and it is administered by staff members at the Institute of Mental Health.
+Our PhD Program “Interdisciplinary Social Sciences” is one of the programs (No. 4/3.) at the PhD School of Semmelweis University and it is administered by staff members at the Institute of Mental Health.
 The language of instruction in the program is Hungarian.
-The program focuses on individuals, families and communities with successful life strategies and problem-solving skills, and it applies mental health aspects as well as an interdisciplinary approach in research.
+The program focuses on individuals, families and communities with successful life strategies and problem-solving skills, and it applies mental health aspects and an interdisciplinary research approach.

 The PhD Program is co-ordinated by Prof. Beáta DÁVID.
-Research topics and focus areas of the program are as follows:
+The research topics and focus areas of the program are as follows:

 • factors contributing to the physical and mental well-being of individuals, couples, families and communities